 The answer to the question “What is ambient light in photography?” is very straight forward – it’s the available light.
-In other words, whatever light is already lighting the scene before the photographer arrived and started adding light.
+In other words, whatever light is already lighting the scene before the photographer arrived, whether they then started adding light or not.

 But if you want a more of a specific answer, some types of ambient light are:

 Will my photos be affected by ambient light?